Movie Review: THE FALL (2008)

 Alexandria In Wonderland

 I did, however, come up with a few films that vaguely resemble its surface.
-One is Rob Reiner’s The Princess Bride (1987) where a guardian entertains a sick child in bed with a fantasy story.
-The exotic, foreign and colorfully vibrant environments of The Fall reminded me of the Arabian fantasy The Thief of Baghdad (1940), an Alexander Korda production.
-The most recent one is Pan’s Labyrinth (2006), one of the very best films of this decade, resembling The Fall in spirit but not emotionally.
-The Guillermo del Toro masterpiece (the adult equivalent) has different motives than The Fall (the child equivalent) and should not be felt the same way.
+One is Rob Reiner’s The Princess Bride (1987) where a grandfather entertains a sick child in bed with a fairy tale.
+The exotic, foreign and colorfully vibrant environments of The Fall reminded me of the Arabian fantasy The Thief of Baghdad (1940).
+The most recent one is Pan’s Labyrinth (2006), one of the very best films of this decade, resembling The Fall in spirit but not on the same emotional wavelength.
+The Guillermo del Toro masterpiece (the adult equivalent) has different motives than The Fall (the child equivalent) and should not be perceived the same way.
 Ophelia comes to conclusions about human nature that Alexandria is too young to even conceive.

 For seventeen years, Tarsem traveled the world playing location scout for his dream film – a seed growing inside his mind.
-It was inspired by the Zako Heskija film Yo Ho Ho, which was made in Bulgaria and released all the way back in 1981.
+It was inspired by the Zako Heskija film, Yo Ho Ho, which was made in Bulgaria and released all the way back in 1981.
 In that time he worked with great success as a director of music videos and commercials for large conglomerates, earning millions of dollars for his visionary talents.
-Many directors in advertising would often muse that they would personally finance their own feature film (always a would-be masterpiece) until time caught up to snuff that claim from becoming a reality.
+Many directors in advertising would often muse that they would personally finance their own passion project (always a would-be masterpiece) until time caught up to snuff that claim from becoming a reality.
 Not Tarsem.
-After losing his long-time girlfriend and potential family, he turned his savings into making art.
-A movie will substitute a child for now.
+After losing his long-time girlfriend and potential family, he invested his savings into making art.
 David Fincher (Zodiac, 2007), one of the film’s producers and no stranger to advertising, told Tarsem “You happen to be the fool that has done it”.

 A year after appearing at the Telluride Film Festival back in 2006, every distributor was too timid to pick it up.
 It was Roy Andersson’s Songs From The Second Floor (2002) all over again.
-When released (more like saved) by amigos Fincher and music video-turned-wunderbar filmmaker Spike Jonze (Being John Malkovich, 1999), The Fall was granted a limited theatrical release last Spring.
+When released (more like saved) by his amigos Fincher and Spike Jonze (Being John Malkovich, 1999), The Fall was granted a limited theatrical release last spring.
 Living in Vancouver wasn’t much fun where no screening of The Fall was held.
-I know people who were looking forward to it and are still traumatized by the experience of Tarsem Withdrawal.
+I know people who were disappointed that they could not see the film on the big screen.

 The make-believe story involves a band of unique men who each have just cause to seek out and destroy the near-omnipresent villain Governor Odious (Daniel Caltagirone).
-Our heroes include The Masked Bandit who leads The Indian (Jeetu Merma – perceived by Alexandria that he is from India in place of Roy’s Native American), Otta Benga (Marcus Wesley) the Ex-Slave from Africa whose expertise is archery, Luigi the Italian Explosives Expert (Robin Smith – who reminds me of the ruler of the Moulin Rogue! played by Jim Broadbent), and would-be evolution theorist Charles Darwin (Leo Bill) and his pet monkey Wallace.
-There is snide play with the characters for those familiar with the rival-collaboration between Darwin and Alfred Russell Wallace.
+Our heroes include The Masked Bandit who leads The Indian (Jeetu Merma – perceived by Alexandria that he is from India in place of Roy’s Native American), Otta Benga (Marcus Wesley) the Ex-Slave from Africa whose expertise is archery, Luigi the Italian Explosives Expert (Robin Smith – who reminds me of the ruler of the Moulin Rouge! played by Jim Broadbent), and would-be evolution theorist Charles Darwin (Leo Bill) and his pet monkey Wallace.
+There is entertaining rivalry between the characters for those familiar with a similar relationship between Darwin and Alfred Russell Wallace.

-Back in reality, about midway into the movie, it becomes clear that Roy’s cliffhangers are motivated by his need to persuade Alexandria to fetch him enough medicine to commit suicide with.
-Not only is Roy a handicap, he is trapped in the private hell of being deliriously in love with a woman who has given her heart to another man.
-Roy’s bouts of depression and utter pessimism first occasionally and then ultimately influence his fantasy world into darkness.
-There is a funny-sad scene where Roy is cobbling down Morphine pills, while Alexandria innocently picks up those he dropped so he can consume them.
+Back in reality, about midway into the movie, it becomes clear that Roy’s cliffhangers are motivated by his need to persuade Alexandria to fetch him enough medicine to commit suicide.
+Not only is Roy handicapped, he is trapped in the private hell of being deliriously in love with a woman who has given her heart to another man.
+Roy’s bouts of depression and utter pessimism occasionally and then ultimately influence his fantasy world into darkness.
+There is a bittersweet scene where Roy is gobbling down Morphine pills, while Alexandria innocently picks up those he dropped so he can consume them.

 The Fall does an outstanding job of creating authentic visuals effects by hand with real light while filming.
 The reality of the shot is grounded; manipulated before the camera and not after.
 Without relying heavily on computerized graphics, the visual landscapes and effects possess an unforced and substantive effect on us.
-It is more exhilarating to realize an image that carries weight and is actually tactile in the real world: A stone is more valuable than a dream.
+It is exhilarating to realize an image that carries weight and is actually tactile in a real world sense: A stone is more valuable than a dream.

 The Main Title Sequence of THE FALL